 Professor of Wildlife Ecology

 Orono, ME 04469-5775

-Dr. Hunter’s research experience covers a variety of ecosystems and organisms – birds, amphibians, insects, vascular plants, mammals, reptiles, lakes, peatlands, grasslands, and more – but his major focus is on forest ecosystems and the maintenance of their biological diversity.
-He is a member of two teams that study the interactions among vascular plants, amphibians, birds, and small mammals and their changes through time.
-He also works with forest ecosystems at a landscape scale studying the effects of forest management of amphibians, birds, and insects, and the implications of natural disturbance regimes, spatial distribution patterns, and other large-scale phenomena for forest management and reserve design.
-Dr. Hunter’s interests are geographically broad too; he has worked in 25 countries, mainly in Africa and the Himalayas.
+Dr. Hunter’s research experience covers a variety of ecosystems and organisms – birds, amphibians, mammals, reptiles, insects, vascular plants, rivers, lakes, wetlands, grasslands, and more – but his major focus is on forest ecosystems and the maintenance of their biological diversity.
+He is a member of two research teams, one that study the interactions among vascular plants, amphibians, birds, and small mammals and their changes through time, and a second focused on the effects of urbanization on vernal pool ecosystems.
+He also works with ecosystems at large spatial and temporal scales studying the effects of climate change on ecosystem management and reserve design.
+Dr. Hunter’s interests are geographically broad too; he has worked in 30 countries, mainly in Africa and the Himalayas.
 As a researcher and advisor he interacts with a broad spectrum of organizations such as the Society for Conservation Biology (serving as President from 2001-2003), The Nature Conservancy, and U.S. Forest Service.